Quick Facts: Earning an Ed.D. in Kentucky

 - KASA Leadership Development: KASA offers a huge range of professional development opportunities to P-20 administrators, including—but not limited to—Kentucky Women in Education Leadership (KWEL), The Leadership Challenge, Next Generation Superintendents, Principal’s Leadership Series, and more.

-- KASC Professional Learning Training: KASC offers individualized training sessions and workshops that focus on helping schools reach proficiency.
-It also runs educator-focused Summer Academies.
+- KASC Professional Learning: KASC offers individualized training sessions and workshops that focus on helping schools reach proficiency.

 - KEA Training Opportunities: KEA organizes a variety of training sessions for schools, districts, local KEA leaders, and local KEA associations.